- What is Networking?

 The following groups are pretty active and will be a good place to start making connections -- remember more people are joining everyday, groups are formed, and companies are using as a recruiting or promotional tool.
 Alumni are very willing to help other RIT alumni or students -- don't overlook the value of those groups.
 Search yourself for more -- join groups that make the most sense for you.

-RIT Office of Co-op and Career Services LinkedIn Group Join our staff, students, experienced alumni and other companies active with RIT!
+RIT Office of Career Services and Co-op LinkedIn Group Join our staff, students, experienced alumni and other companies active with RIT!

 Official RIT Alumni Association & Subgroups of Colleges